globalbioticinteractions/ecm-workshop/_episodes/05-report-n-discuss.md

 Each small group will summarize their discussion and share key points and conclusions with the whole group.
 Once each group has had a chance to share, the whole group will discuss similar and dissimilar findings between the different groups.

-A list of GloBI data sources can be found at [https://globalbioticinteractions.org/sources](https://globalbioticinteractions.org/sources).

 {% comment %}
 <a href="https://globalbioticinteractions.org/sources"><img src="../fig/globi-sources.png" style="width: 50%"></a>
 {% endcomment %}